IMF Regional Office for Asia and the Pacific (OAP)

 The University of Tokyo (UT)

 Study at the University of Tokyo: A Tradition of Excellence.
 As a leading research university with over 4,000 faculty and nearly 30,000 students, the UTokyo offers courses in essentially all academic disciplines at both undergraduate and graduate levels.
-In addition to providing students with a learning environment that is ideal for both intellectual development and professional skills attainment, the University is known worldwide for the cutting edge research undertaken within our institutions.
+In addition to providing students with a learning environment that is ideal for both intellectual development and professional skills attainment, the University is known worldwide for the cutting edge research undertaken within the institutions.

 GraSPP was established in 2004 with a mission to bridge the gap between academic learning and public policy practices.
 Academic staff and private / public sector policy practitioners work closely together to connect social science theory to real world problems.
 In the modern globalized world, effective policy-making requires an international perspective.
 This, coupled with strong foundational academic training, is what we seek to provide our student body in preparation for careers spanning government, business, and the public sector.
 Despite a short history, GraSPP is now recognized as a leading public policy school in Japan.
 More than a third of the GraSPP graduates have been placed in various Japanese government ministries.

-For the JISPA scholars, the UTokyo offers the 2-year Master of Public Policy, International Program (MPP/IP), which was launched in October 2010.
+The UTokyo offers the 2-year Master of Public Policy, International Program (MPP/IP), which was launched in October 2010.
 An extensive and diverse menu of courses in English are offered to learn cutting edge approaches to the public policy arena from internationally renowned faculty members at the University of Tokyo.
 Student groups and school organized extra-curricular activities are combined events, allowing for increased social and scholarly exchange between Japanese-stream and English-stream MPP students.
 Furthermore, MPP/IP students are also able to take courses in other graduate schools (provided language proficiency requirements are met).
 MPP/IP applicants are expected to demonstrate basic competence for learning law, politics and economics.